sladyn98/SRE-SWE-Notes/NetworkingNote/Readme.md

 * MX record - Directs mail to an email server.
 Learn more about the MX record.
 * TXT record - Lets an admin store text notes in the record.
 These records are often used for email security.
 Learn more about the TXT record.

+### Structure of a URL
+A URL (Uniform Resource Locator) is a string of characters that provides the address and means to access a resource on the internet.
+It typically consists of several components that define the structure and location of the resource.
+Here's a breakdown of the structure of a URL:

+Scheme: The scheme indicates the protocol or scheme used to access the resource.
+It specifies the rules and format for communication.
+Common schemes include "http://" for Hypertext Transfer Protocol and "https://" for secure HTTP.
+Other examples include "ftp://" for File Transfer Protocol and "mailto://" for email.

+Authority: The authority component includes the domain name or IP address of the server hosting the resource.
+It can also include optional user credentials for authentication, such as username and password.
+The authority component is typically preceded by "//".

+Path: The path specifies the specific location or path to the resource on the server.
+It can consist of directories or folders separated by slashes ("/").
+For example, "/blog/article" indicates that the resource is located in the "blog" directory and named "article".

+Query String: The query string allows passing parameters to the server for dynamic content retrieval.
+It follows a "?" character and consists of key-value pairs separated by "&".
+For example, "?page=2&sort=asc" may be used to request the second page of results sorted in ascending order.

+Fragment Identifier: The fragment identifier specifies a specific portion or anchor within a resource.
+It is preceded by a "#" character and is commonly used in web pages to navigate to a specific section of a document.
+For example, "#section2" would scroll the page to the section with the corresponding ID.

+### Three way and four way handshake

+hree-Way Handshake:

+Purpose: The three-way handshake is used during the establishment of a TCP connection between a client and a server.
+It ensures that both parties are ready to communicate and establishes the initial sequence numbers for reliable data transfer.

+Steps:
+a.
+SYN: The client sends a TCP segment with the SYN flag set to the server to initiate the connection request.
+b.
+SYN-ACK: The server responds by sending a TCP segment with the SYN and ACK flags set, acknowledging the client's request and indicating its readiness to establish the connection.
+c.
+ACK: The client acknowledges the server's response by sending a TCP segment with the ACK flag set.
+This finalizes the three-way handshake, and the TCP connection is established.

+Four-Way Handshake:

+Purpose: The four-way handshake is used during the termination of a TCP connection.
+It allows both the client and server to confirm the termination request and ensure that all pending data has been transmitted and acknowledged.

+Steps:
+a.
+FIN: Either the client or server initiates the connection termination by sending a TCP segment with the FIN flag set to indicate the intention to close the connection.
+b.
+ACK: The receiving party sends an acknowledgment (ACK) segment to confirm the receipt of the FIN and acknowledges that it has no more data to send.
+c.
+FIN: The receiving party, after acknowledging the FIN, may also decide to close the connection.
+It sends a TCP segment with the FIN flag set back to the other party.
+d.
+ACK: The other party acknowledges the FIN segment by sending an ACK, confirming the receipt of the FIN.
+This completes the four-way handshake, and the TCP connection is fully terminated.